 Francie is a buttoned-up Williamsburg restaurant that you should visit when you want to feel cool and casually spend about $100 on dinner.
 The glitzy brasserie is located in a converted limestone bank on Broadway down the street from Peter Luger and Diner, and it’s staffed by waiters in white blazers who carry around platters of dry-aged duck on beds of purple flowers.

 But, surprisingly, Francie isn’t that stuffy.
-If you want to keep things casual, we’d advise dropping in on a weeknight for a martini and some upscale bar snacks like a spongy soufflé cake topped with caviar and seaweed butter before getting on with your life.
-That said, Francie is perfect for a special night out involving dishes like a whole roasted duck with crispy skin, lobster ravioli, and lasagna with duck bolognese.
-And whether you’re sitting in a big booth or a two-top table in the center of the dining room, you’ll have a nice view of the chefs who appear very cool and calm in the kitchen.
+If you want to keep things casual, we’d advise dropping in on a weeknight for a martini and some upscale bar snacks—like a spongy soufflé cake topped with caviar and seaweed butter—before getting on with your life.
+This place is also perfect for a special night out involving dishes like lobster ravioli, lasagna with duck bolognese, and the aforementioned dry-aged duck.
+Whether you’re sitting in a big booth or a table in the center of the dining room, you’ll have a nice view of the cooks tending to your food in the kitchen.

 You should absolutely order this $120 whole roasted duck.
 It’s our favorite dish on the menu and the best plate of duck we’ve had in this city.
 The skin is perfectly crunchy, and the meat inside is the ideal combination of salty, fatty, and juicy.
 Every order, which can feed between three and four people, also comes with a side of creamy mashed parsnips, rich soppressata jam, and sauteed Swiss chard topped with pine nuts for some added crunch.

 Roman Army Sourdough